-Example (unchanged investment fund share unit value):
+Example (unchanged share unit value):

-The Customer performs a buyback of 9,700 investment fund share units in X Subfund of the Y Investment Fund Company.
+The Customer performs a buyback of 9,700 share units in X Subfund of the Y Investment Fund Company.
 According to the table of fees, the buyback fee is 1%.

-The value of an investment fund share unit on the buyback date amounts to PLN 10 and the value of the Customer's investment is PLN 97,000.00.
+The value of the share unit on the buyback date amounts to PLN 10 and the value of the Customer's investment is PLN 97,000.00.